The Other Side of Abdominal Training

 - DO NOT EVER DO THIS!

 This entry was posted on Thursday, February 10th, 2011 at 12:52 pm and is filed under bodyweight training, core training workouts, core workouts for athletes, muscle building anatomy, muscle-building-workouts, strength training muscle building workouts, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson